michaelbev/interview-template-eng-leadership/interview-template-eng-leader/README.md

     * **What's the timeline for making a decision on this position?** When should I get back in touch with you?
     * What type of industry / functional / skills-based experience and background are you looking for in the person who will fill this position?
 What would the "perfect" candidate look like?
 How do you assess my experience in comparison?
 What gaps do you see?
     * Every position is precious when it comes to the budget.
 Why did you decide to hire somebody for this position instead of the many other roles / jobs you could have hired for?
 What about this position made you prioritize it over others?
-* GROWTH
-    * If we are going to have a very successful next year, what will that look like?
-What will we have done over the next 12 months to make it successful?
-How does this position help achieve those goals?
-        * show your ability to look beyond today's duties to the future more than a year away
 * CLOSING
     * **Are there any concerns about my background that I can address for you?**
         * Is there anything that gives you pause about me being the top candidate?